GoogleCloudPlatform/cloud-ops-sandbox/website/README.md

 * `images/` - located in `website/` directory.
 Any images on the website should be located in this directory.
 * `cloudbuild.yaml` - located in `website/` directory.
 It is important for this file to be here, since the website is built on App Engine using a build trigger within `stackdriver-sandbox` project on Google Cloud Platform.
 This build-configuration should be available in order for the website to be automatically deployed.

-The website is automatically deployed by App Engine using Cloud Build.
-Every time code is pushed to `master`, a build trigger is run that builds the website.
+The website is automatically deployed to App Engine.
+Every time a new version is released, a build trigger is run that builds the website.

 ## Contributing Guidelines